Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Forenscis/Fractured-Truth.md

 # Fractured Truth
+>Not everything broken can be trusted to tell the truth.
+Among the fragments lies deception, but only one message is whole.
+Can you sort the chaos and reveal what was meant to be seen?

-Fellas, a zip *"tiles.7z"* is gives
+Fellas, a zip file *tiles.7z* is given.
 Let us first unzip it.

-8 Images, Seems like parts of a qr code.
+8 images—seems like parts of a QR code.

-Let us try to reassamble them, images seem to be parts of quadrant, 2 images per quadrant, I renamed them for my ease
+Let us try to reassemble them.
+The images seem to be parts of quadrants, 2 images per quadrant.
+I renamed them for my ease:

 <img width="1063" height="321" alt="image" src="https://github.com/user-attachments/assets/ce8121dd-c306-408e-8154-9b8053f9759e" />

-I am a lazy person, I created a python script to do this
+I am a lazy person, so I created a Python script to do this:

 ```python
   from PIL import Image